- Maintains Bone and Dental Health

 Bone and Dental Health†

-Numerous studies have highlighted the importance of vitamin D to maintaining healthy bone density.
+Numerous studies have highlighted the importance of Liquid Vitamin D3 to maintaining healthy bone density.
 In one 2013 study, 52 overweight men and women with suboptimal vitamin D levels were given either 7,000 IU of cholecalciferol daily or a placebo for 26 weeks; the vitamin D group significantly increased vitamin D levels in the blood and improved biomarkers of bone health.2, 3

 Cardiovascular Health and Blood Sugar Balance†